tangrams/tangram-docs/pages/draw.md

 ####`outline`
 Optional element.
 Defines the start of an outline style block.
-See [outline-parameters](draw.md#outline-parameters).

-Can take the `draw` style parameters `color` and `width`, as defined above.
+Applies to `polygons` and `lines`.
+Draws an outline around the feature. `outline` elements can take any `lines` style parameters.

 ####`priority`
 Required _integer_.
 No default.

-Sets the label priority of the feature, when drawing with the `text` style (or a custom style with `base: text`).
+Applies to `text`.
+Sets the label priority of the feature.

 Lower values will have higher priority, e.g. `priority: 1` labels will be drawn before those with `priority: 2`.